dwarvesf/playground/Frontend/react/code-splitting.md

 }
 ```

-**Explanation**:
+Explanation:

-- SplitChunksPlugin creates a vendors chunk with common dependencies, reducing redundancy and improving caching.
+- `SplitChunksPlugin` creates a vendors chunk with common dependencies, reducing redundancy and improving caching.

 **Use Case:**